 Herbal supplements: medicine and nutrition

 Herbal supplements can be used for their medicinal properties or functional (nutritional) properties.
 Plants, especially herbs, contain secondary metabolites – bioactive phytomedical molecules.
 This is the concept of the original natural medicine.
 Some plant supplements can be used for their high nutrient content, i.e., to increase nutrients that are hard to find in our diet.
-Those are functional foods: For example, selenium in Brazil nuts, iodine in kelp, minerals in chlorella algae, etc.
+Those are functional foods: For example, selenium in Brazil nuts, iodine in kelp, and minerals in leaves, i.e., zinc from guava leaf, to name a few.

 Getting nutrients in their natural, organic matrix is the better option most of the time.
-An example: iodine can have a toxic effect if selenium is not present abundantly.
+For example, iodine can have a toxic effect if selenium is not present abundantly.
 However, iodine in kelp comes bound in different chemical forms, which do not act the same as the isolated iodine.

 Not all fruits are optimal for our health.
 Why?
 We are fruit-eaters (frugivores), but not all fruits are originally human foods.
 The reason is that we have co-evolved as seed-dispersers with some fruits but not with all fruits.